 Home is where the harp is

 I am sitting in a remote mud hut discussing ‘Big Brother’.
 Next to me an open fire radiates its welcoming orange cast, tinging all but the brilliant whites of the scene outside, trees freshly dusted with an icy coat of late January powder.
-Today, unusually, the topic of my conversation has nothing to do with any prophetic Orwellian nightmares of oppression but rather the popular TV gameshow series.
+Today, unusually, the topic of my conversation has nothing to do with any prophetic Orwellian nightmares of oppression but rather the popular reality TV programme.
 Two months ago I traveled to this secluded corner of west Wales in order to photograph Emma Orbach, a 59 year old lady who’s been living in this isolated woodland for over 13 years.
-She tells me that shortly after my images were published in the media she received a call from the producers of the show asking if she would like to be a contestant on their programme.
+She tells me that shortly after my images were published in the media she received a call from the producers of the gameshow asking if she would like to become a contestant on the next series.
 She declined I’m happy to say, but as it turns out her off-grid way of life has garnered a fair amount of media interest over the years.

 “Vogue asked me if they could come and do a fashion shoot here once” she recalls. ”At first, I thought to myself ‘Why not?
 That could be fun to see’.. and I told them they could come as long as they didn’t bring any motorised vehicles onto my land.
 However, after a few weeks of discussion I ended up having to decline my offer because they were insisting on bringing portaloos for the models.
 Portaloos!
 Here!… Can you imagine that?!”

 It’s true, there could exist nothing more absurd in this wild place than the over sanitized intrusion of a portaloo.
 Emma, of course has an outdoor compost toilet in the woods near her hut.
 Inevitably, my mind runs amok with farcical visions of the comedy of errors that might have ensued here had those two worlds actually been allowed to collide.
 Can you imagine?!